royaltm/node-ha-cache/README.md

 - update term if needed
 - always respond with an ANSWER

-3.3 state "candidate"
+3.3 state `candidate`

 - if the term in QUESTION <= our entry's term vote no
-- if the term in QUESTION > our entry's term vote yes; convert to "follower" (300 ms timeout) set candidate to the QUESTION sender
+- if the term in QUESTION > our entry's term vote yes; convert to `follower` (300 ms timeout) set candidate to the QUESTION sender
 - update term if needed
 - always respond with ANSWER

-3.4 state "sourcing"
+3.4 state `sourcing`

 - respond with ANNOUNCEMENT

 #### 4. on UPDATE

 - if UPDATE expiration > current entry's expiration, save value and expiration from UPDATE
-- if expiration > now (in the future) and state is not "sourcing", drop to idle
+- if expiration > now (in the future) and state is not `sourcing`, drop to idle
 - ipdate entry's term if needed
 - respond to clients.